fireship-io/fireship.io/hugo/content/mission.md

 > I have great expectations for the future because the past was highly overrated - Sylvester Stallone

 There is a complex ecosystem of competing interests in the OSS industry, many of which are built on hype.
-It is never easy to navigate, but always ask yourself *is this the best tool for the job*?.
+It is never easy to navigate, but always ask yourself *is this the best tool for the job*?
 Just because *Tool X* has a fancy interface and is used by *Hipster App Inc* does not mean you should use it.
 We tend to over-engineer everything - fight this urge.

 ### 4. 🧰 *Code* is Just a Tool